 What signs do you need to be aware of regarding the various types of traumatic brain injuries?

-Many people who sustain mild brain injuries recover within a few weeks.
+Many people who sustain mild brain injuries from car accidents recover within a few weeks.

 The CDC says the signs and symptoms of TBIs will vary from person to person and may change, for better or worse, during the recovery period.
 The most common symptoms by category are: